OCR A-Level Biology: Biological Molecules — Complete Revision Guide (H420)

 Lipids — Triglycerides and Ester Bonds

 The triglycerides lesson covers the most energy-dense biological macromolecule.
-A triglyceride is glycerol esterified to three fatty acids through ester bonds formed by condensation.
-The saturated/unsaturated distinction is examined frequently: cis double bonds introduce kinks that prevent close packing, lowering the melting point — which is why plant oils are liquid at room temperature and animal fats solid.
-Energy density (more than twice that of carbohydrate per gram) explains long-term energy storage and is revisited in respiratory substrate questions in photosynthesis and respiration.
+A triglyceride is glycerol esterified to three fatty acids through ester bonds formed by condensation — three condensation reactions releasing three water molecules.
+The saturated/unsaturated distinction is examined frequently: saturated fatty acids have no carbon–carbon double bonds, so their straight tails pack closely and the fat is solid at room temperature (animal fats); unsaturated fatty acids contain one or more cis double bonds that introduce kinks preventing close packing, lowering the melting point — which is why plant oils are liquid at room temperature.

 Phospholipids and Cholesterol